-ABSTRACT.
+Abstract.
 The Katz-Sarnak philosophy predicts that the behavior of zeros near the central point in families of L-functions agrees with that of eigenvalues near 1 of random matrix ensembles.
 Under GRH, Iwaniec, Luo and Sarnak showed agreement in the one-level densities for cuspidal newforms with the support of the Fourier transform of the test function in (-2, 2).
-They increased the support further under a square-root cancellation conjecture, showing that a GL(1) estimate led to additional agreement between number theory and random matrix theory.
-We formulate a two-dimensional analog and show it leads to improvements in the two-level density.
+Under a square-root cancellation conjecture ('Hypothesis S'), they extend allowable support to a (symmetric) larger open interval $\supseteq (-2,2)$ still obeying random-matrix statistics.
+We formulate a twodimensional analog and show it leads to improvements in the two-level density.
 Specifically, we show that a square-root cancellation of certain classical exponential sums over primes increases the support of the test functions such that the main terms in the 1- and 2-level densities of cuspidal newforms averaged over bounded weight k (and fixed level 1) converge to their random matrix theory predictions.
 We also conjecture a broad class of such exponential sums where we expect improvement in the case of arbitrary n-level densities, and note that the arguments in [ILS] yield larger support than claimed.